bnnyng/garden/content/literature-notes/@2020proudfootRethinking.md

 ---
 # Summary

-Proudfoot argues [[The Turing test]] intends for [[§ Intelligence|intelligence]] to be a **response-dependent concept**, which is entirely dependent on the human judgement it generates: “Turing undermined the idea that intelligence is a feature of the world independent of our tendency to ‘imagine’ intelligence in things.”
+Proudfoot argues [[The Turing test]] intends for [[Intelligence|intelligence]] to be a **response-dependent concept**, which is entirely dependent on the human judgement it generates: “Turing undermined the idea that intelligence is a feature of the world independent of our tendency to ‘imagine’ intelligence in things.”

 ---